Home batteries in WA — the honest ROI picture (2026)

 How batteries actually save you money in WA

-The savings mechanism is straightforward: instead of exporting excess solar at 2-7c/kWh (DEBS off-peak or REBS), you store it and use it in the evening when you'd otherwise buy from the grid at 32c/kWh (A1 rate) or 54c/kWh (Midday Saver peak).
+The savings mechanism is straightforward: instead of exporting excess solar at 2-7c/kWh (DEBS, depending on time of export), you store it and use it in the evening when you'd otherwise buy from the grid at 32c/kWh (A1 rate) or 54c/kWh (Midday Saver peak).

 The spread between what you'd earn exporting and what you'd pay importing is your savings margin.
 On A1, that's roughly 25c/kWh.
 On Midday Saver peak, it's 47c/kWh.
 That difference, multiplied by your battery capacity and cycles per day, is your annual saving.